mieszko4/react-native-zoom-us/docs/SIZE-REDUCTION-TIPS.md

 & rest of the above settings will remain the same & once progaurd is disabled then rebuild the app and upload the bundle file to playstore again which will fix the crash.

 > Google Play uses your app bundle to generate and serve optimized APKs for each device configuration, so only the code and resources that are needed for a specific device are downloaded to run your app.
 You no longer have to build, sign, and manage multiple APKs to optimize support for different devices, and users get smaller, more-optimized downloads.

+## Size Reduction Tips [iOS]

+For iOS follow this: [ios-reduce-your-app-size-with-app-thinning](https://agostini.tech/2019/06/02/reduce-your-app-size-with-app-thinning/)

+> Make sure to set `ENABLE_BITCODE = NO;` for both Debug and Release because bitcode is not supported by Zoom iOS SDK

 ## References